prasadu-1619/network-anomaly-detection/TECHNICAL_REPORT.md

 ```

 **What it does:**
-- Connects to Kafka running on port 9092
+- Connects to Kafka running on port 9092 (local or remote)
 - Serializes Python dictionaries to JSON format
 - Sends messages to Kafka topics